 MeMo exposes a large collection of mosaics and enamels of Briare from Modern Style (Art Nouveau).
 Some of the most famous mosaics were made by Eugène Grasset (1845-1917), precursor of Modern Style (Art Nouveau).
 He worked with the manufacture and realized many art pieces including mosaics of Saint-Etienne’s church of Briare.

 In addition to Modern Art’s mosaics, you will discover pieces of optical art developed during the 1970s.
 Among them, many compositions of Victor Vasarely (1908-1997).

 MeMo expands its collections in a contemporary art gallery in which you could see a mosaic made by “Les Flocats” inspired by Mucha.

-To finish your visit, you could watch a little TV documentary (app.
-8 min.) showing the current production of the Émaux de Briare (Enamels from Briare).
+At the end of your visit, you can watch a little documentary (approx. 8 min.) showing the current production of the Émaux de Briare (Enamels from Briare).